SuperKLA/Frankenstein-Design/README.md

 * ICharacterFigure is the figure itself.
 * ICharacterFigureMovement is only movement, you could also make it more abstract and just call it movement.
 Then everyone who wants to move could use it.
 * Entities can define dependencies on each other, see ICharacterFigureMovement.
+* Program flow and control is created when the model links the entity with each other and when the entity passes signals to the model.
+See *Assets/ExampleGame/Controls/Controller/CharacterFigureMovementController.cs*

 ```c#
 using System;